Dr.Qingsong XiaoPh.D., O.M.D., L.AcChief Practitioner and Founder

 Masters of Acupuncture from Phoenix Institute of Herbal Medicine and Acupuncture; Bachelors of Science from Olivet Nazarene University

 Dr.Lin YanPh.D., L.AcTeam Practitioner

-Dr. Yan worked with Dr. Xiao when she first began in the United States at the indoor swap mart.
-Over the years, he traveled from California many times to collaborate with GWCM and EMed Research Center in treatments and events to serve the Arizona community.
-In 2016, he played an important role in the success of 5 Elements Health Program, designed for Diabetes and Pre-dieabetes patients. in 2018 he began to work for GWCM full time as a Team Practitioner.
+Dr. Yan began working with Dr. Xiao when she first began in the United States at the indoor swap mart.
+Over the years, he traveled from California to help collaborate with GWCM and EMed Research Center in events and projects.
+In 2016, he played an important role in the success of the 5 Elements Health Program, designed for Diabetes and Pre-dieabetes patients. in 2018 he began to work for GWCM full time as a Team Practitioner.